Marcel Riffard: Panhard X cars

 Riffard's original 1953 Le Mans barquette bodywork was wide and low, with a flat tapering tail.
 The car's chassis was of light alloy, with bodywork of Duralinox.
 The passenger compartment was faired in except for an opening for the driver, with a raised headrest as part of the bodywork behind his seat.
 At the front, the leading edges of the fenders projected forward, and during some events were capped by conspicuous forward-facing conical covers.
 The first X88 was powered by a 610 cc Panhard twin.
-The body of the X88 would be revised more than once, first to a more traditional sportscar style with exposed headlamps, then to a smooth curving nose with covered lamps.
+The body of the X88 was revised more than once, first to a more traditional sportscar style with exposed headlamps, then to a smooth curving nose with covered lamps.